echo "Authorized uses only. All activity may be monitored and reported." > /etc/issue.net

 InformationThe contents of the /etc/issue.net file are displayed to users prior to login for remote connections from configured services.

-SolutionEdit the /etc/issue.net file with the appropriate contents according to your site policy, remove any instances of m , r , s , or v :
+SolutionEdit the /etc/issue.net file with the appropriate contents according to your site policy, remove any instances of 'm' , 'r' , 's' , or 'v' , or references to the OS platform: